JungleDragon is a nature and wildlife community for photographers, travellers and anyone who loves nature. We're genuine, free, ad-free and beautiful.

 In May this year, I participated in a birding and photo tour in the Danube Delta in Romania - 6 days in a boat of 10 people.
 Morning to evening, lunch on the boat.
 The tour was more for birders, but there was still the opportunity for a lot of photos, some of which I have already uploaded here.
 This jackal appeared on the bank of a canal and we were very close to him, so I could easily take his portraits.
 He was quite curious, a very beautiful young animal.
 We saw others, but more distant and not so "photogenic"!
 I plan to participate again next year in May, but a more specialized photo tour, with a group of French photographers.

 1. Good to hear about your interesting tour, my friend.
 Here's to many more.
-Posted one year ago
+Posted 2 years ago

 Sign in or Join in order to comment.